uwyomagelab/uwyomagelab.github.io/research/inbre-2025.md

 1. Online survey: You will first be asked to complete an online survey about your dietary habits, oral hygiene practices, and general demographics (such as age and gender).
 This survey will take approximately 20 minutes to complete.
 2. Follow-up visit (if eligible): If you qualify for the next phase of the study, you will be invited to a follow-up meeting.
 During this visit, you will:

--	Provide a non-invasive oral swab sample
+-	Be given a non-invasive oral swab sample to collect your plaque at night 2 hours after eating your final meal of the day
--	Complete a 24-hour dietary recall survey to provide more detailed information about your recent food intake
+-	Be given a code to complete a 24-hour dietary recall survey to provide more detailed information about your recent food intake

-This visit will take place in my lab on campus (George C. Frison Building, Room #349) and will last about 30 to 45 minutes.
+This visit will take place in my lab (George C. Frison Building, Room #349) or office (Frison #210) on campus and will last about 10 to 15 minutes.
+During this visit you will be provided with your sampling kit and instructions.
 I will work with you to schedule a time that fits your availability.

 I want to assure you that your privacy is of the upmost importance.
 All information you provide will be kept strictly confidential.
 Your data will be anonymized, meaning your name and any identifying information will not be linked to your responses or samples in any published or shared results.
 Your participation in this study is entirely voluntary.
 If you decide to participate, you are free to withdraw at any time without any penalty.